openstack-archive/bareon-specs/specs/size-unit-conversion-and-relative-sizing.rst

 Also relative values are supported for partition, pv and lv.
 Relative values use the size of the containing device or volume group as a base.
-For example, specifying “40%” for a 100MiB disk would result in a 40MiB partition.
+For example, specifying "40%" for a 100MiB disk would result in a 40MiB partition.
 Obviously, relative sizes cannot be used for disks.

-The user can also specify “remaining” as a size value for a volume in a disk or in a volume group.
-When “remaining” is specified, all remaining free space on the drive after allocations are made for all other volumes will be used for this volume.
+The user can also specify "remaining" as a size value for a volume in a disk or in a volume group.
+When "remaining" is specified, all remaining free space on the drive after allocations are made for all other volumes will be used for this volume.